openlibraryenvironment/mod-directory/README.md

 ## Purpose

-Mod-Directory is an okapi service intiailly proposed for use in resource sharing environments but offering services to any library scenario that involves documenting and using service interactions between peers.
+Mod-Directory is a service intiailly proposed for use in resource sharing environments but offering services to any library scenario that involves documenting and using service interactions between peers.
 It's purpose is to provide a bounded context for the storage, retrieval and update of directory service information which underpins inter-library services.
 This directory contains, but is not restricted to